Subscribe

 Notes:

-2. The 90 percent confidence interval for the statewide seasonally adjusted unemployment rate for October was between 2.1 and 3.5 percent.
+2. The 90 percent confidence interval for the statewide seasonally adjusted unemployment rate for March was between 2.6 and 4.0 percent.

 3. Nonfarm wage and salary jobs from the payroll survey provide a better indication of changes in employment than resident employment from the household survey.
 The payroll survey is larger and has smaller margins of error.

 4. Nonfarm payroll jobs estimates tend to be variable from month to month because the representativeness of reporting employers can differ.
 Seasonal adjustment is imperfect because weather, the beginning and ending of school semesters, and other events do not always occur with the same timing relative to the pay period that includes the 12th day of the month, which is the survey reference period.
 This sometimes exacerbates monthly changes in jobs estimates.
 Users should look to the trend over multiple months rather than the change from one specific month to another.
-Jobs estimates for the period from April 2022 to September 2023 will be replaced with payroll data in March 2024.
+Jobs estimates for the period from April 2023 to September 2024 will be replaced with payroll data in March 2024.
 Those benchmark revisions usually show less monthly variability than previously published estimates.